anikaarevalo/tech_talk_4/README.md

 - What's next for emojis: as cultural phenomenon and as AI application 🔮

 ## Installation 🔌
-For this no-frills yet fun demo, I'm running **python** (version 3.9) code🐍👩‍💻  accentuated with computer emojis using **jupyter ipynb🔟.**.
+For this no-frills yet fun demo, I'm running **python** (version 3.9) code🐍👩‍💻  accentuated with computer emojis using **jupyter ipynb**.🔟

 ## Usage 💻
 Spruce up your python code with emojis when you are:
-- Introducing code to a children or novices to computer programming language 🧒🏻, 🧒🏼, 🧒🏽, 🧒🏾, 🧒🏿 , 🧒
+- Introducing code to a children or novices to computer programming language 🧒🏻 🧒🏼 🧒🏽 🧒🏾 🧒🏿 🧒
-- Presenting your python project to clients without a solid programming background
+- Presenting your python project to clients without a solid programming background 👮👷👸💂‍♂️
-- Making your data visuals more engaging 📈, 📉, 📊
+- Making your data visuals more engaging 📈 📉 📊 🤩

 ## Visuals 🖼️